Protesters gathered at RMNP welcome sign in response to the layoffs of federal land workers. Credit: Lincoln Roch / Estes Valley Voice

 Makayla, who asked only to use her first name, worked locally at federal agencies for five years.
 She started at Rocky Mountain National Park on a seasonal basis, then moved over to the USFS where she spent nearly a year working as a forestry technician.
 On Thursday, she was fired.

-One protester, who was holding a sign calling for the firing of a U.S. Park Ranger, was detained after pushing a ranger after she told him to stand back behind a white line on the road.
+One protester, who was holding a sign calling for the firing of a U.S. Park Ranger, was detained after an altercation with a ranger after she told him to stand back behind a white line on the road.ย

 The protester was promptly arrested by RMNP law enforcement as people in the crowd cheered on the rangers as they took him away.